QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 **Windows security** / **Windows defender**

 A set of tools to protect your Windows.
 There is an antivirus, which has a "ransomware protection" feature.
 There is a firewall to set rules for your network traffic.
-[SmartScreen](https://learn.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-smartscreen/microsoft-defender-smartscreen-overview) was design to protects against phishing or malware, and there is a tab with security features such as Core isolation.
+[SmartScreen](https://learn.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-smartscreen/microsoft-defender-smartscreen-overview) was designed to protect against phishing or malware, and there is a tab with security features such as Core isolation.

 **BitLocker**

-The Trusted Platform Module (TPM) hardware component providing security against tampering, or many other things.
-BitLocker was designed "to help protect user data, and to ensure that a computer has not been tampered with while the system was offline", as per [Microsoft](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview).
+The Trusted Platform Module (TPM) hardware component provides security against tampering along with many other things.
+BitLocker was designed "to help protect user data and to ensure that a computer has not been tampered with while the system was offline", as per [Microsoft](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview).
 </div></div>